 The Accounts Payable department is responsible for the payment of all Town of Wilkesboro obligations/debts.
 The Town's fiscal year is July 1 through June 30.
 As the payer of Town's obligations, it is our goal to make payments to vendors in a timely and efficient manner.
-Invoice submission deadline is every Friday at 5:00 pm for the following week's check processing but are paid at our standard terms of net 30 days.
+The invoice submission deadline is every Friday at 5:00 pm for the following week's check processing but are paid at our standard terms of net 30 days.

 Accounts Payable Forms: (see links below)

-Step 1: Vendor Information form & Terms and Conditions
+Step 1: Vendor Information Form

-For invoices without NC Sales and Use taxes on a separate line: If your company reports your sales and use tax directly to NC Department of Revenue, your invoices to the Town are not required to have the sales and use tax broken out on a separate line.
-However, your company is required to certify your company paid sales tax to your supplier(s) and this tax must be reported to the Town on a Sales And Use Tax Reporting Affidavit.
-The form is located at link above or by clicking on the form image and must be completed for each invoice submitted to the Town along with your supplier’s invoice(s).
-Payment will only be made when your company’s invoice is submitted along with the completed affidavit and your supplier’s invoice(s).
+- For invoices without NC Sales and Use Taxes on a separate line: If your company reports your sales and use tax directly to NC Department of Revenue, your invoices to the Town are not required to have the sales and use tax broken out on a separate line.
+However, your company is required to certify your company paid sales tax to your supplier(s) and this tax must be reported to the Town on a Sales And Use Tax Reporting Form.
+This form must be completed for each invoice submitted to the Town along with your supplier’s invoice(s).
+Payment will only be made when your company’s invoice(s) is submitted along with the completed affidavit and your supplier’s invoice(s).

 This affidavit and supplier's invoices are only released to the NC Department of Revenue during any future sales tax audit(s).
-We do not share this information with any other persons nor will we sell your information to anyone.
+We do not share this information with any other persons nor will we sell or release your information to anyone.

-Step 5: Certificate of Insurance
+Step 3: Certificate of Insurance

 The Contractor and sub-contractor(s) agree that during the term of his/her contract, at their sole cost and expense, shall provide commercial insurances with terms and limits as may be reasonably associated with any contracts and/or services, unless stated differently.

-Step 6: Beer / Wine License
+Step 4: Beer / Wine License - local

 Who needs a Beer or Wine Business License?
 Click here to find out.